gplcc/gplcc/Company/README-COMPANY.md

     * Red Hat will provide you with a draft of the press release for your internal review.<br>
     * The press release would include your Company’s name.<br>
     * We would encourage you to provide a quote for inclusion in the press release.<br>
     * For example, here are links to the [March 2018](https://www.redhat.com/en/about/press-releases/momentum-builds-new-wave-technology-industry-leaders-join-efforts-increase-predictability-open-source-licensing) and [July 2018](https://www.redhat.com/en/about/press-releases/movement-builds-diverse-group-14-additional-leaders-seek-greater-predictability-open-source-licensing) press releases.

+<a href="https://gplcc.github.io/gplcc/">Return to the GPL Cooperation Commitment main page.</a>